Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 However, in the past, keyboards were the primary way to interact with electronic devices (after teletype machines and punch cards).
 Even the mouse only became widespread after the advent of graphical user interfaces (GUI).

-So, you might find **command-line** operating systems unfamiliar, but that's perfectly fine—everyone has a beginning.
+So, you might find **command-line** operating systems unfamiliar, but that's perfectly fine — everyone has a beginning.

 But first,
 ## Why is the **command-line tool** used in bioinformatics?